KennethEmerson/Dialogue-Act-Classification-with-Context-Aware-Self-Attention/README.md

 ## prerequisites and installation
 * The code is written in Python 3.9.6 and a [requirements.txt](requirements.txt) file, containing all required packages, is included in the repository.
-The implementation uses the [MLFlow](https://mlflow.org/) library to store the metrics an the trainend models.
+The implementation uses the [MLFlow](https://mlflow.org/) library to store the metrics and the trained models.
-* Due to its size, the original Glove pretrained word vector file is not be included in the repository.
+* Due to its size, the original Glove pretrained word vector file is not included in the repository.
 You can download the zipfile containing the word vector file from the [Stanford website](https://nlp.stanford.edu/data/glove.6B.zip).
 You should copy the *glove.6B.50d.txt* file into the folder *model/glove/* before using the codebase.

 ## data preprocessing